Enron: 1991–2000

-Over the course of the 1990s, Enron made a few changes to its business plan that greatly improved the perceived profitability of the company.
+Throughout the 1990s, Enron made a few changes to its business plan that greatly improved the perceived profitability of the company.
 First, Enron invested heavily in overseas assets, specifically energy.
 Another major shift was the gradual transition of focus from a producer of energy to a company that acted more like an investment firm and sometimes a hedge fund, making profits off the margins of the products it traded.
 These products were traded through the Gas Bank concept, now called the Enron Finance Corp. and headed by Skilling.

 Operations as a trading firm

 With the success of the Gas Bank trading natural gas, Skilling looked to expand the horizons of his division, Enron Capital & Trade.
 Skilling hired Andrew Fastow in 1990 to help.

 Entrance into the retail energy market

 Starting in 1994 under the Energy Policy Act of 1992, Congress allowed states to deregulate their electricity utilities, allowing them to be opened for competition.
 California was one such state to do so.
 Enron, seeing an opportunity with rising prices, was eager to jump into the market.
 In 1997, Enron acquired Portland General Electric (PGE).
-Although an Oregon utility, it had potential to begin serving the massive California market since PGE was a regulated utility.
+Although an Oregon utility, it had the potential to begin serving the massive California market since PGE was a regulated utility.
 The new Enron division, Enron Energy, ramped up its efforts by offering discounts to potential customers in California starting in 1998.
 Enron Energy also began to sell natural gas to customers in Ohio and wind power in Iowa.
 However, the company ended its retail endeavor in 1999 as it was revealed it was costing upwards of $100 million a year.